Laal Kabootar

 Laal Kabootar's TV premiere was on 31 August 2019 on Geo Entertainment.
-It was Pakistan's official entry for 92nd Academy Awards, but it was not nominated.
+It was Pakistan's official entry for the 92nd Academy Awards, but it was not nominated.

 Plot

 When Alia's (Mansha Pasha) husband, Noman Malik (Ali Kazmi), is murdered in a brutal target killing in Karachi, she seeks answers and revenge.
 Up against a lazy justice system, as well as a social structure that isn't kind to single women, she pushes ahead in fury.
 Finally, she comes across Adeel (Ahmed Ali), a cab driver with his own set of troubles.
 Adeel's dreams of going to Dubai aren't materializing, even though he indulges in petty crimes.
 He offers to help Alia find her husband's killer in return for money.
 Alia offers double in return if he kills the assassin instead.
 Left with no choice, Adeel starts to try and find the assassin with the help of other criminals around him.

 Alia reaches out to Inspector Ibrahim (Rashid Farooqui), a corrupt police officer who doesn't seem much interested in her case and instead mocks her for struggling to find the assassin.
 However, the inspector is investigating a case involving Adeel on the other side, resulting in a raid on his house that he narrowly escapes.
 The two cases become connected when it's discovered that a business tycoon is behind all these crimes.
 A greedy Inspector Ibrahim arranges a meeting with him and tries convincing him for a bribe, but the man rejects his offer and gives him a measly 5000 rupees, asking him to leave.
 Infuriated, Ibrahim smashes his car's windows and puts forth his demand: if he isn't paid 20 million, he will now charge the man with murder and land theft.

 On the other hand, Adeel finally tracks down Noman's assassin.
 He poses as an innocent man visiting his place, but the assassin already has a trap planned for him.
 Adeel is threatened to be killed unless he reveals Alia's identity but he stays steadfast and doesn't do so.
 As the assassin is about to kill him, Adeel reveals a hidden pistol and shoots one of the men in the leg, causing panic.
 He manages to shoot the assassin through the ear as well and narrowly escapes.